firecracker-microvm/firecracker-containerd/snapshotter/README.md

 ```

 To run the snapshotter, you must specify both a Unix domain socket and a root
 directory where the snapshots will be stored.
-For example, to run the
+This root directory mmust be a
-snapshotter with its domain socket at `/var/run/firecracker-snapshotter.sock`
+fully qualified path.
+For example, to run the snapshotter with its domain socket
-and its storage at `/var/lib/firecracker-snapshotter`, you would run the
+at `/var/run/firecracker-snapshotter.sock` and its storage at `/var/lib/firecracker-snapshotter`, you would run the
 snapshotter plugin process as follows:

 ```